bigearth/bitblog/_posts/2018-03-04-import-export.md

 ![Import and Export buttons]({{ "/assets/import-export.png" | absolute_url }})

 Now at the top right next to the configuration cog icon you'll see import and export icons.
-If you click the Export icon to open a modal with the entire state of your BITBOX as Javascript Object.
+Click the Export icon to open a modal with the entire state of your BITBOX as Javascript Object.

 ![Export 1]({{ "/assets/export1.png" | absolute_url }})